Moving data between scaled-out cloud databases

 - Collocate your split-merge service in the region and data center where your databases reside.

 Not using elastic database tools yet?
 Check out our Getting Started Guide.
-For questions, please reach out to us on the Microsoft Q&A question page for SQL Database and for feature requests, please add them to the SQL Database feedback forum.
+For questions, contact us on the Microsoft Q&A question page for SQL Database and for feature requests, add new ideas or vote for existing ideas in the SQL Database feedback forum.